david-treblig/if-widget/readme.txt

 = How can I add a custom visibility rule for menu items? =

-New rules can be added by any other plugin or theme.
+New rules can be added by code in any other plugin or theme.

 Example of adding a new custom rule for displaying/hiding a widget when current page is a custom-post-type.